brave/browser-laptop/docs/state.md

     origin: string, // origin of the form
     username: string
   }],
+  pinnedTabs: {
+    attachWindowId: number, // The windowId that should have all attached pins only
+    pendingCloseWindowId: number, // Th windowId to close if all pinned tabs have been transferred to attachWindowId
+    attachedState: {
+      [tabId]: guestInstanceId
+    }
+  },
   settings: {
     // See defaults in js/constants/appConfig.js
     'adblock.customRules': string, // custom rules in ABP filter syntax